hasanmoudud/geocompr/main.md

 New *shapes* can be added with `+ tm_shape(new_obj)`.
 In this case `new_obj` represents a new spatial object to be plotted on top of preceding layers.
-When a new new shape is added in this way all subsequent aesthetic functions refer to it, until another new shape is added.
+When a new shape is added in this way all subsequent aesthetic functions refer to it, until another new shape is added.
 This syntax allows the creation of maps with multiple shapes and layers, as illustrated in the next code chunk which uses the function `tm_raster()` to plot a raster layer (with `alpha` set to make the layer semi-transparent):